 Why to track CPM: To know how many people will see your ads, project costs for new campaigns

 Tracking social media KPIs and metrics are important to understand the performance of your campaign.
-These metrics will help you adapt your campaigns to suit your business goals.
+For example, you are running Facebook Ads for your e-commerce website then these metrics will help you adapt your campaigns to suit your business goals.

 Thus the main purpose of tracking social media metrics and KPIs is not to justify the strategy.
 But to find the areas for improvement and raise the level of social media efforts.